-The Y-tool is installed on the production tubing, providing two separate conduits.
+Installed on the production tubing, the Y-tool furnishes two separate conduits.
 One conduit is concentric with the production tubing and enables access to the reservoir below the ESP.
 The second conduit is offset and used to support the ESP system.

-The Auto Y-Tool system is an addition to the ESP bypass product range.
-Consisting of a spring-loaded diverter valve that seals off the bypass tubing whenever the pump is running, the system saves time in wireline and CT operations, typically reducing the number of runs by two for any given well intervention.
+The Auto Y-Tool subsurface automatic diverter system consists of a spring-loaded diverter valve that seals off the bypass tubing whenever the pump is running.
+The system saves time in wireline and CT operations, typically reducing the number of runs by two for any given well intervention.

-The system is automatically closed by the flow produced by the downhole pump.
+The system automatically closes from the flow produced from the downhole pump.
 However, the diverter can be locked in the open position to enable logging while the pump is running.

-Switching between an upper and lower ESP also does not require an intervention.
-Simply stopping one ESP and starting the other will cause the diverter to switch positions, allowing production from the selected ESP while eliminating fluid recirculation.
+Switching between an upper and lower ESP does not require an intervention.
+Simply stopping one ESP and starting the other causes the diverter to switch positions, allowing production from the selected ESP while eliminating fluid recirculation.